domjhill/Python-FaceTemplateMatching/README.md

 ```
 FaceTemplateMatching.py <optionalArg>
 ```
 while pointing to your root directory, where the optionalArg is the path to your template image.
 If left blank, it will default to a file named "template.png" in your root directory.
-Problems arise when no such file exists or no path is given.
+If no template exists, you will be prompted to capture one.

 If you provide a template file with more than one face in it, only one will be selected and checked against, and the rest will be discarded.